lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

     .. tab:: DIVERSITY

         Use this strategy to **select samples such that they are as different as possible from each other**.
-        This strategy requires the input to be a NxD matrix of numbers.

         Can be used with **EMBEDDINGS**, **SCORES** and **numerical METADATA**.
         Samples with a high distance between their embeddings/scores/metadata are